vin0x/ig-stories-telegram-db/README.md

 This project is a Telegram bot that downloads Instagram stories and stores them in a SQLite database.
 It allows users to download stories from Instagram profiles, view downloaded stories, and export the data as a CSV file.

+__**PS:** This bot was used during the **Paris 2024 Olympic Games** to connect fans with athletes' Instagram profiles and build a database of their memorable moments.
+Feel free to adapt this bot to suit your specific use case and research needs.__

 ## Features

 - Download Instagram stories from public profiles